Tuwaiq-KotlinAndroid-DMM/Final-Capstone/README.md

 You are encouraged to use your imagination to make this application as nice and complete as you wish.
 Below are some ideas to guide you  (If they are applicable to your App), but you are not restricted to them:

-- Use any third party API(s)
+- Use of multiple third party APIs (SMS OTP, Google Maps, … )
-- Allow user to change app theme - light mode to Dark mode etc.
+- Using at least one of android services (Sensors , Map, Bluetooth, etc.)
+- Deployment on Google Play Store
-- Include Pagination.
+- Animations
-- Let the user “star” or “favorite” certain items in your App, and see them in a separate list.
-- Anything else that you can think of!